How to Make a Fairy Door Out of Wood For The Garden

 - Measure the size of 10 inches onto your first piece of wood and mark the end of the door.

-- Place this piece onto your second piece of wood and mark out the shape of the arch and the size.
+- Place this piece on your second piece of wood.
+Mark out the shape of the arch and the size.

 - Join the two pieces of wood together to form the fairy door.

 - Cut across the wooden slat one inch in width with the saw.